grol-io/grol/README.md

     	history file to use (default "~/.grol_history") -max-depth int
-    	Maximum interpreter depth (default 194999) -max-history size
+    	Maximum interpreter depth (default 194999) -max-duration duration
+    	Maximum duration for a script to run.
+0 for unlimited. (default 10s) -max-history size
     	max history size, use 0 to disable. (default 99) -max-save-len int